Health Policy and Management: MPH

 MPH in health policy and management students are able to pursue a variety of focus areas by registering for elective courses within a specialty area such as:

 - inequities in health and healthcare

 - health systems

 - emergency management

 - public management

 M.P.H. applicants must have a bachelor’s degree from an accredited college or university in a related discipline with a cumulative undergraduate GPA of 3.0 or higher.
-In the online application, please supply official GRE scores from within the past 5 years, a resume, a statement of purpose (application essay), and 2-3 letters of recommendation.
+In the online application please supply a resume, a statement of purpose (application essay), and 2-3 letters of recommendation.

 A TOEFL score is required for all international students.

 A new requirement beginning in Fall 2023, in order to be considered for admission, applicants to the MPH in Health Policy and Management must submit an application and all required materials through SOPHAS – the Centralized Application Service for Public Health at https://sophas.org/.
 MPH applications submitted through the University of Delaware’s graduate application management system will not be reviewed unless a full application is completed in the SOPHAS – the Centralized Application Service for Public Health first.
 This application change is part of efforts to elevate the MPH degree here at University of Delaware by becoming accredited with the Council on Education for Public Health (CEPH).
 SOPHAS is a centralized application service used by all public health programs that are accredited (or seeking accreditation) from CEPH.
 Once the SOPHAS application is submitted, applicants will need to log into the UD application portal to complete a supplementary application in order for the application to be considered.